ssteja698/covenant-cov-pat-mobile/README.md

-# This project is about nigeria-questionnaire
+# This project is about questionnaire

 ## Getting Started